pecoh/performance-model-analyzer/data-format.md

         This splits the work across the given number of identical jobs (strong scaling).
-        "multiplicity" and "split factor" can be combined, so if "multiplicity" == 3 and "split factor" == 4, then 12 jobs are created, each with a quarter of the resource requirements given in the job definition, so that three times the resources given in the job definition are required in total.
+        "multiplicity" and "split factor" can be combined, so if "multiplicity" == 3 and "split factor" == 4, then 12 jobs are created, each with a quarter of the resource requirements given in the operation, so that three times the resources given in the operation are required in total.

       * require: array of strings (the names of jobs that need to finish before this job can be started.